Natural Gas FAQs

 FPU offers a variety of rebates and incentives to offset the initial cost of installing natural gas equipment, including:

-- Up to $1,750 cash back for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances
+- Up to $1,750 in rebates for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances

-- Up to $1,300 cash back for residential customers who include natural gas appliances in new construction
+- Up to $1,300 in rebates for residential customers who include natural gas appliances in new construction

 - A rebate of up to $50 per ton for commercial customers who include natural gas space conditioning equipment